 I started out working in advertising sales and production for four trade magazines before being hired as an account executive for a pharmaceutical advertising agency.
 I then worked for several years as a project manager for a successful qualitative market research firm, where I first became fascinated with human behavior.
 In all three positions, I relied heavily upon my organizational skills to manage multiple projects simultaneously and meet almost impossibly tight deadlines.

-I hold a BBA in General Business with concentrations in marketing and law from Pace University’s Lubin School of business.
+I'm currently working towards a Master of Science degree in Mind Body Medicine.
+I hold a BBA in General Business with concentrations in marketing and law from Pace University.
 I also hold certifications in applied positive psychology, resilience training and life coaching from The Flourishing Center in NYC.

 I have been singing and doing local and regional theatre since my late teens.
 My other hobbies include working out, travel, and spending quality time with family and friends.